sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/backend.md

 ## Create overrides

-Sensu and various operating systems have default limits for certain configuration attributes, like the maximum number of open files.
+Sensu and various operating systems have default settings and limits for certain configuration attributes, like the default access credentials and maximum number of open files.
 Depending on your environment, you may need to create overrides for both Sensu-specific and system limits.

 You can create overrides in several ways: